StevenSYS/jsonpage/README.md

 # StevenSYS JSONpage
-Create simple websites using a JSON file.
+Create simple(ish) websites using a JSON file.